facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     === "Markdown"
         ````
-        ```{.py3 filename="My Cool Header"}
+        ```{.py3 title="My Cool Header"}
         import foo.bar
         import boo.baz
         import foo.bar.baz
         ```
         ````

-If the `auto_filename` option is enabled in the [Highlight extension](./highlight.md), the filename will be auto populated with the name of the lexer used to highlight the code (unless `filename` is manually specified).
-In the example below, no `filename` is specified, but the the filename is extracted from the Python lexer.
+If the `auto_title` option is enabled in the [Highlight extension](./highlight.md), the title will be auto populated with the name of the lexer used to highlight the code (unless `title` is manually specified).
+In the example below, no `title` is specified, but the the title is extracted from the Python lexer.

 !!! example "Auto Filename"